-To address the unmet need for a product that can respond to future filovirus epidemics we are developing innovative vaccines utilizing our MVA-VLP platform.
+To address the unmet need for a product that can respond to future filovirus epidemics we are developing innovative vaccines utilizing our GV-MVA-VLPTM platform.
 We are addressing strain variations, and induction of broad humoral and cellular response through development of monovalent vaccines, which we may also investigate blending together as a single vaccine to provide broad coverage, potentially with a single dose.
 The MVA vector itself is considered safe, having originally been developed for use in immunocompromised individuals as a smallpox vaccine.
-Our vaccines are expected to not only protect at-risk individuals against EBOV, SUDV and MARV, but also potentially reduce or modify the severity of other re-emerging filovirus pathogens such as Bundibugyo, Ivory Coast, and Reston viruses, based on antigenic cross reactivity and the elicitation of T cells to the more conserved matrix proteins (e.g. VP40 or Z) in addition to standard GP proteins used by us and other manufacturers.
-Thus, the GeoVax MVA-VLP approach could offer a unique combination of advantages to achieve breadth and safety of a pan-filo vaccine.
+We expect our vaccines to not only protect atrisk individuals against EBOV, SUDV and MARV, but also potentially reduce or modify the severity of other re-emerging filovirus pathogens such as Bundibugyo, Ivory Coast, and Reston viruses, based on antigenic cross reactivity and the elicitation of T cells to the more conserved matrix proteins (e.g. VP40 or Z) in addition to standard GP proteins used by us and other manufacturers.
+Thus, the GeoVax GV-MVA-VLPTM approach could offer a unique combination of advantages to achieve breadth and safety of a pan-filo vaccine.
 In addition to protecting people in Africa, it is intended to prevent the spread of disease to the US, and for preparedness against terrorist release of any of bio-threat pathogens.

 Our initial preclinical studies in rodents and nonhuman primates for our EBOV vaccine candidate have shown 100% protection against a lethal dose of EBOV upon a single immunization.
 These studies were conducted with support from NIAID and USAMRIID.
 We have also designed and constructed vaccine candidates for SUDV and MARV.
 In a recent independent, peer-reviewed paper published by Lazaro Frias et al (J Virol.
 2018 Jun 1; 92(11): e00363-18), the authors concluded that the MVA-VLP-Ebola and MVA-VLP-Sudan vaccines are the best-in class vaccine in development.
-Further development of our filovirus vaccines will be dependent upon additional funding support.